sjoorm/obfuscator/README.md

 obfuscator
 ==========
-This is php obfescator.
-Very simply, but for some purposes it will works.
+This is php obfuscator.
+Very simply, but for some purposes it will work.
-It will works thanks to PHP-Parser class (Project).
+It will work thanks to PHP-Parser class (Project).